Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-For a quick shortcut, use store-bought empanada shells or if you have more time on your hands, make your own dough.
-Either way, they’re going to taste delicious!
+For a quick shortcut, use store-bought empanada shells or if you have more time on your hands, make your own empanada dough.
+Either way, these homemade beef empanadas taste delicious and are great for a weeknight meal just like walking taco and taco braid!

 Empanadas ingredients on counter.